master-vba/card/README.md

 # card2
-A litle better version of this app: https://github.com/master-vba/card2
+A little better version of this app: https://github.com/master-vba/card2